The ESRS Skinny: What the European Sustainability Reporting Standards ...

 The Securities Act of 1933

-Known as the Securities Act, this mighty slab of legislation rules the regulatory roost, serving as the driver behind most of your SEC reporting.
+Known as the Securities Act, this mighty slab of legislation rules the regulatory roost, the primary driver behind most of your SEC reporting.
 Specifically, it “require(s) that investors receive financial and other significant information concerning securities being offered for public sale, and prohibit(s) deceit, misrepresentations, and other fraud in the sale of securities.”

 Registration Under the Securities Act

-- Form S-1: The initial registration form for new securities issued by a U.S.-based public company, usually accompanying an IPO
+- Form S-1: The initial registration form for new securities issued by a U.S.-based public company, usually accompanying an IPO.

 For our more eagle-eyed readers, we didn’t mistakenly skip Form S-2.
 The SEC retired it back in 2005 in favor of an enhanced Form S-1.